I’m on a Dreamliner: Pillows by Sonya Lacey (Paludal, Christchurch 20 March – 3 April 2020)

 The transit across geographies is not actually visible in Pillows though— it is an external conversation that the accompanying text introduces.
 The travelling that does happen is to a sleep state, possibly inside someone else’s dream.
 We can guess we are inside another body because of the breathing: the fluttering pages, a fluster of half-memories.
 They are not personal, but we are being shown something; we are watching.
 Lacey has created a work that cradles the viewer— a vehicle away from where we we are— and insomuch, this is travelling.
 The fact that it is material that has been collected on an actual journey becomes secondary, and this is the great success, that Lacey is able to evoke travel without forcing a difference between here and there.
 Here, as well, the desk looks idle.
 The fluid nature of Pillows, made possible by its moving image format, does establish a pathway through time.
 It squeezes us through this durational moment, stimulating a similar sensation to that of jet lag, drawing attention to where and when we exist.
 There’s a subtle distinction between air travel and time travel, a magic trick caused by invention and technological advancement.
 In Pillows, the gap between the two diminishes further.

-Installation Documentation: Sonya Lacey, Pillows (2020) State of Motion 2020: Rushes of Time, Singapore
+Installation Shot: Sonya Lacey, Pillows (2020) State of Motion 2020: Rushes of Time, Singapore

 A tired fan clicks round and round and round.
 The repetition of this fills in some sound that is otherwise not there, a low hum of limbo.
 There is a desk with a thick sheaf of papers quivering on it, perhaps agitated by the fan or an open window somewhere, and what looks like ledgers stacked in rows.
 Maybe because they are recognisably designed for human interaction and human habits, uninhabited objects often look so self-conscious in their dormancy.
 They are just waiting.
 Me, too.
 The emptiness signals to some industriousness that has not yet eventuated.
 Its arrival is anticipated though, and so Pillows feels full of drowsy potential— like the idea of rousing oneself in the yawning stretch of afternoon to go for a walk or run— a turning point in the day.
 In this office, which I think is in a printing factory in Cambodia, the clack-clack of office sounds could begin again at any moment, the end to a dizzy paper lullaby.